Photo courtesy of Voyager

 17. Secret Bakery Ferndale

-What started as Maxwell Leonard’s hobby turned heads in in 2018, when people discreetly snagged fresh-baked loaves from his Hamtramck home.
+What started as Maxwell Leonard’s hobby turned heads in 2018, when people discreetly snagged fresh-baked loaves from his Hamtramck home.
 A few years later, whispers echoed again in Ferndale, but a neighbor’s report shuttered the clandestine bread haven.
 Fast-forward to 2023: Leonard emerged with a commercial space on Livernoise in Ferndale.
-A toasty aroma greets guests with every opening ring of the door.
-Alongside loaves and sweet pastries, the spot sporadically hosts collaborative pop-ups with local chefs, selling out in a flash.
-But, shhh.
-You didn’t hear any of this from us.
+Alongside loaves and sweet pastries, the spot sporadically hosts collaborative pop-ups with local chefs (that sell out in a flash).

 Find more info here.